Sebastian-Torres-Matrix/bucket-list-adventures/README.md

 ### Other resources and acknowledgements
 * Fellow Code Institute students on [Slack](https://slack.com/intl/en-se/).
 For the support and feedback.

+* Simen Daehlin, for excellent mentorship, with great guidance and feedback.

 These websites, for the excellent content, with explanations and tutorials:
 * [W3Schools](https://www.w3schools.com/)